WebAssembly/module-linking/proposals/module-types/Explainer.md

 In WebAssembly there is also the separate concept of a module *instance*, which is the result of [instantiating][Module Instantiation] a module with imports.
-An instance is mostly just the module type with the imports removed (with the only future complication being [Type Imports] used in export signatures).
+An instance type is mostly just the module type with the imports removed (with the only future complication being [Type Imports] used in export signatures).
 For example, the above module, when instantiated, would have instance type: